-the number of modules to 49.
-This resulted in a total of 2401 proof tasks where 204 or 8.5% were solvable and thus represent matches.

-In our first set of experiments we tried to retrieve identical modules from the library (i.e., $c \equiv q$).
+For all experiments with SETHEO we used parallel competition with 4 processes exploring different ways of handling equality.
+Due to technical reasons, we had to restrict the number of modules from our library to 49.
+This resulted in a total of 2401 proof tasks with 204 or 8.5% matches.
+In our first set of experiments we tried to retrieve identical modules from the library (i.e., $c \equiv q$ ).
 The resulting 49 proof tasks are relatively simple and no induction or axioms are needed to prove them.
-As expected, SETHEO could show all of them within a time-limit of 20 seconds CPU-time.
-Whereas the mean run-time was less than 1s, several proof tasks needed up to 13 seconds.
+As expected, SETHEO could show all of them within a time-limit of 20 seconds CPU-time (on a sun Ultra-SPARC).
+Whereas the mean runtime was less than 1s, several proof tasks needed up to 13 seconds.

 Then we tried to retrieve matching, but non-identical components.
 Our experimental basis contains 155 such cases.
 First, these proof tasks were tried without induction.
 Here, SETHEO was able to solve 46 proof tasks with a standard set of axioms.
 The rate of recall could be increased drastically, when our approximation of induction was used.
-With the same set of axioms, 70 proof tasks could be solved.
+With the same set of axioms, a total of 70 proof tasks could be solved.
 Due to the increased size of the formulas (esp. in the step case), more overflow errors occurred.
 Nevertheless, with case splitting we have been able to retrieve 18 matches more than without case splitting.
 Due to the different structure of the search space, 6 tasks could be shown only without case splitting, making the simple mode interesting for parallel competition.
 In order to obtain the overall recall of the SETHEO confirmation filter, we have to combine the data of both sets of experiments.
 From a total of 204 = 49 + 155 possible matches, SETHEO could retrieve 125 (49 identical modules, 70 non-identical with case splitting and 6 without case splitting) modules.
 This yields an overall recall of 61.2%.
-However, the standard deviation is relatively high, revealing quite different retrieval results for the various queries.
+However, the standard deviation is relatively high as in the model checking experiments, revealing quite different retrieval results for the various queries.
 Since SETHEO's proof procedure is sound, all solved proof tasks correspond to matches, hence the precision is 100%.